koykov/queue/qos/readme.md

 Each egress worker works iteratively and reads one item per turn.
 From what SQ item will read dependents of prioritization algorithm (see param `Algo`).
 If there is no items to read, the iteration marked as "blank" (idle).
 After `IdleThreshold` blank reads worker will block for `IdleTimeout` period.
 But worker may unblock earlier, if item will enqueue.

+### Priority evaluator (PE)

+Param `Evaluator` implements `PriorityEvaluator` interface and helps to "evaluate" priority of item in percent.
+In dependency of priority item will put to one of SQs (according weight).

+There are to builtin evaluators:
+* [`Weighed`](https://github.com/koykov/queue/blob/master/priority/weighted.go) - for items given or calculated weight.
+* [`Random`](https://github.com/koykov/queue/blob/master/priority/random.go) - testing PE with random values.